offbynull/learn/Bioinformatics/input/input.md

 Algorithms/Assembly/Fragment Occurrence in Genome Probability_TOPIC
 ```

 **WHAT**: Given the fragment_SEQs from a genome, merge those fragment_SEQs together in different ways so as to guess the genome those fragment_SEQs came from.

-For example, the following 3-mer read_SEQs are from a single strand of genome: `TTA`, `TAC`, `ACT`, `CTT`, `TTA`, and `TAG`.
-That single strand of genome may have been either `TACTTAG` or `TTAGTTAC`.
+For example, the following 3-mer read_SEQs are from a single strand of genome: TTA, TAC, ACT, CTT, TTA, and TAG.
+That single strand of genome may have been either TACTTAG or TTAGTTAC.

 **WHY**: Sequencers produce fragment_SEQs, but fragment_SEQs by themselves typically aren't enough for most experiments / algorithms.
-They need to be merged together to produce larger chunks of genome / the entire genome.
+They need to be merged together to produce produce a more complete picture of the genome.

 #### Overlap Graph Algorithm